28anmol/ESP32-Environmental-Monitoring/README.md

 ## 🧠 Software Functionality
 ✅ Setup
-  - Sets designated pins as inputs or outputs respectively
+  - Sets designated esp32 gpio pins as inputs/outputs
-  - Configures humidity sensor, temperature sensor
+  - Configures humidity sensor, temperature sensor, MQ135 sensor
-  - Configures the display to default settings
+  - Configures the oled display to default settings
   - Connects ESP32 to WiFi with given credentials having a retry logic for 30sec to establish a connection
   - Setup ESP32 as a server to listen to requests sent by other devices on the same network
+  - Configures time to be fetched from NTP server

 ✅ Sensor Reading Cycle (every 60 seconds)
   - **DHT11**: Reads Humidity